jayplin/barschair/README.md

 # barschair

 A wifi controlled bladess fan powered by quatrocopter blades.
+A private learning journey through the world of PCB design.

 ## Tech Stack